Conductor, Music Director

-John Hancorn is music director of the BREMF Singers, Baroque Collective Singers, East Sussex Bach Choir, Eastbourne Choral Society and Croydon Bach Choir, and co-director of The Baroque Collective and the newly launched Lewes Baroquefest!.
+John Hancorn is music director of the BREMF Singers, Baroque Collective Singers, East Sussex Bach Choir and Eastbourne Choral Society, and co-director of The Baroque Collective and Lewes Baroquefest.
 Performances for the Brighton Early Music Festival include Bach’s St John Passion and B Minor Mass, Monteverdi Vespers, a staged performance of Purcell The Fairy Queen and Handel Semele with the BREMF Singers.

-John leads vocal workshops and masterclasses specializing in baroque repertoire including regular visits to Early Music Fora and ‘Sing and Discover’ days with Richard Wigmore throughout the UK.
+John leads vocal workshops and masterclasses specializing in baroque repertoire including regular visits to Early Music Fora and ‘Sing & Discover’ days and online workshops with Richard Wigmore throughout the UK.
 He is Associate Lecturer in Choral Studies at the University of Chichester and is a specialist examiner for Trinity Laban.
 He directed chamber choir courses at Dartington for many years, and was Choral Director at East Sussex Academy of Music and a tutor at AIMS Summer School.

 As an operatic baritone John appeared in principal roles at Glyndebourne, ENO, the Royal Opera House and Welsh National Opera and sang Christus in the Bach Passions with Sir Peter Pears.
 As a soloist he performed with the BBC Singers, Academy of St Martin in the Fields and the English Concert.
 Opera roles include Pantalon (Love for Three Oranges), Starveling (Midsummer Night’s Dream) for Glyndebourne Festival Opera.
 Kent opera: Masetto (Don Giovanni), Don Fernando (Fidelio).
 Early Opera Project and Roger Norrington: Apollo (Orfeo).
 Royal Opera House: Hermann (Tales of Hoffman), Flemish Deputy (Don Carlos), Philistine (Samson and Delilah) with Placido Domingo.
 Major roles covered for ENO, Royal Opera and Scottish Opera include Eugene Onegin (title role), Balstrode (Peter Grimes) and Redburn (Billy Budd).
 Roles with Welsh National Opera include Killian (Der Freischutz), Father (Hansel and Gretel), Don Magnifico (Cenorentola).
 He performed Zaretsky (Eugene Onegin) at Snape Maltings under Rostropovich and sang Jesus in the Bach Passions with Sir Peter Pears as Evangelist on many occasions.